Internal Security Forces (Syria): History

-The General Security Service was the police force of Hay'at Tahrir al-Sham (HTS), which controlled areas in Northern Syria, replacing the Free Syrian Police before it was transferred to the interior ministry of the Syrian Salvation Government in April 2024.
+The Internal Security Forces, or known as the General Security Service at the time, was the police force of Hay'at Tahrir al-Sham (HTS), which controlled areas in Northern Syria, replacing the Free Syrian Police before it was transferred to the interior ministry of the Syrian Salvation Government in April 2024.
 Its roots could be traced to 1945 when the Public Security Police was formed.
 A police academy was opened in September 2023 and produced its first batch of graduates in August 2024.

-The Ba'athist-led Public Security Police collapsed in 2024 with the fall of the Assad regime and flight of Bashar al-Assad.
+The Ba'athist-led Public Security Police collapsed in 2024 with the fall of the Assad regime.
 HTS brought the General Security Service from Idlib to maintain order and security in recently captured areas in the country.
-In January 2025, the new de facto rulers of Syria, the Syrian caretaker government, madepreparations to reorganize the General Security Service as Syria's police force, including Sharia as part of the police training.
+In January 2025, the new de facto rulers of Syria, the Syrian caretaker government, made preparations to reorganize the General Security Service as Syria's police force, including Sharia as part of the police training.

-As the Public Security Police had dissolved the same day as the fall of the Assad regime, the new Syrian government lacked civilian security forces.
-As of March 2025, heavy recruitment was ongoing.
+On 29 November 2025, the Syrian Ministry of Interior presented several new police vehicles.
+The vehicles, all Hyundai models, include: